How to Sell More: Increase Your Sales and Revenue

 Make your shopper feel like the most important person in the world.

-Here’s what you need to remember: Customer service and customer experience are not the same.
+You need to remember that customer service and customer experience are not the same.

 Yes, the customer experience is extremely important.
-But experience refers to the entire shopping event; it begins when your customer drives into your parking lot.
+However, experience refers to the entire shopping event; it begins when your customer drives into your parking lot.

 On the other hand, customer service is the one-on-one interaction between the sales employee and the shopper.